PROspective pioglitAzone Clinical Trial In macroVascular Events - PROactive

 Presented by R.G.
 Wilcox, European Society of Cardiology Scientific Congress, September 2006.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Aortic Surgery, Cardiac Surgery and Heart Failure, Lipid Metabolism, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Diet
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Lipid Metabolism, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Diet

 Keywords: Coronary Artery Disease, Myocardial Infarction, Stroke, Acute Coronary Syndrome, Follow-Up Studies, Diabetes Mellitus, Type 2, Edema, Insulins, Insulin Resistance, Peroxisome Proliferator-Activated Receptors, Leg, Percutaneous Coronary Intervention, Glucose, Lipoproteins, LDL, Hemoglobin A, Glycosylated, PPAR gamma, Heart Failure, Hypoglycemic Agents, Diet, Triglycerides, Coronary Artery Bypass, Thiazolidinediones